Chartres and the Pistis Sophia

 1. Christ ascends in brilliant light as symbolized by the stream-like image beneath him.

-4. The archon bonds are unloose and they fall in disarray and awe.
+3. The archon bonds are unloosed and they fall in disarray and awe.

-5. The angels sing praises not knowing what light was in their midst.
+4. The angels (lower gods) sing praises not knowing what light was in their midst.

-7. The zodiac signs of the archivolt are out of order.
-There is a disruption in the ordering within the lower heavens to help humanity see beyond this tainted and confused local cosmos that fogs our more direct connection with the higher Pleroma or realm of the Godhead, the Elohim and the greater Beings of Light.
+6. The zodiac signs of the archivolt are out of order.
+There is a disruption in the ordering within the lower heavens to help humanity see beyond this tainted and confused local cosmos that fogs our more direct connection with the higher Pleroma or realm of the Godhead, the Elohim, and the greater Beings of Light.

 “The power then which was in the prophet Isaiah, prophesied before thou didst come, that thou wouldst take away the power of the rulers of the aeons and wouldst change their sphere and their Fate, in order that they might know nothing from now on.” (p.22)

 My hope is that this interpretation of Christ’s ascension imagery on the Western Portal at Chartres as described in the Pistis Sophia does not simply become relegated to the dusty back hallways of esoteric research.
 Rather, my intention is to offer this as further material in a living Wisdom tradition that can help spark the spiritual seeker’s imagination.
-Here on a decaying wall in northern France are depictions of a Robe of Glory, an ascension on a stream of light, and an aggressive shattering of old paradigms to make way for a clearer and more direct connection with the Great Source of All That Is, the Ain Soph, El Elyon, the emanations from the Godhead.
+Here on a decaying wall in northern France are depictions of an ascension on a stream of light and an aggressive shattering of old paradigms to make way for a clearer and more direct connection with the divine.
 As one digs deeper into the fertile soil of Christian mysticism, great gems can be found that point to our latent potential as physical beings, who have been diverted from the direct realization of our divine essential nature.
-One wonders if this mystery teaching is not about Christ but about us.

 G. R. S. (George Robert Stow) Mead.
 Pistis sophia.
 (1921).
 Scanned, proofed, and formatted at sacred-texts.com, June 2005, by John Bruno Hare.
 This text is in the public domain in the United States because it was published prior to 1923.